-Starting with Oracle Grid Infrastructure 12c Release 1 (12.1), a single GNS instance can be used by multiple clusters.
+Multiple clusters can use a single GNS instance.
 To use GNS for multiple clusters, the DNS administrator must have delegated a zone for use by GNS.
-Also, there must be an instance of GNS started somewhere on the network and the GNS instance must be accessible (not blocked by a firewall).
+Also, there must be an instance of GNS started somewhere on the network, and the GNS instance must be accessible (not blocked by a firewall).
 All of the node names registered with the GNS instance must be unique.